AsharAlvany/loyalty-rewards-CS4301/README.md

 # loyalty-rewards-CS4301

+## How to Compile

+1. Install/clone the project
+2. Open in VSCode
+3. (Make sure to have node.js installed)
+4. Open your VSCode terminal into the root of the folder
+5. Run `npm install --force`
+6. Do into the react directory `cd react` and install those npm modules `npm install`
+7. Go back to the root directory `cd ..`
+8. Move on to "How to Use"

+---

 ## How to Use

 1. Start Blockchain with
 `npx hardhat node`
-2. Deploy the smart contract to the blockchain using `npx hardhat run --network localhost scripts/deploy.js`
+2. Open a new terminal and deploy the smart contract to the blockchain using `npx hardhat run --network localhost scripts/deploy.js`
-3. Step 2 will output the address of the deployed Smart Contract, make sure `node/app.js` has the same address in line 11
+3. Step 2 will output the address of the deployed Smart Contract, make sure `node/server.js` has the same address in line 11
 4. Run the backend service with
-`node node/app.js`
+`node node/server.js`
-5. Begin the front-end react environment in the `react` folder within the using `npm start`
+5. In a new terminal begin the front-end react environment in the `react` folder within the using `npm start`
 6. Navigate to `http://localhost:3000` and interact with the front-end